 School districts, and recipients of state emergency grants, have one year to obligate the funding after it is received.
-Under the Tydings Amendment adopted in the General Education Provisions Act, education agencies have an additional 12 months to obligate federal education funds.
-Under these requirements, ESSER I funds must be obligated by September 30, 2022; ESSER II funds must be obligated by September 30, 2024.
+Under the Tydings Amendment adopted in the General Education Provisions Act (20 USC 1221 et seq.), education agencies have an additional 12 months to obligate federal education funds.
+Under these requirements, ESSER I funds must have been obligated by September 30, 2022; ESSER II funds must be obligated by September 30, 2023; and ESSER III funds must be obligated by September 30, 2023;